django-salesforce/django-salesforce/docs/migrations.rst

 new in 3.2.1

-Django-Salesforce can create custom objects and custom fields in a Salesforce (SFDC) database by ``migrate`` command.
-A general practice in Saleforce is that more packages from more vendors are installed and not all custom objects and fields should be managed by Django.
-Therefore the management by Django must be explicitly enabled in the Django model and also in Salesforce administration to prevent a mistake that a database is managed unitentionally.
+Django-Salesforce can create custom objects and custom fields in a Salesforce database (SFDC) by ``migrate`` command.
+A general practice with Saleforce is that more packages from more vendors are installed in the organization and not all custom objects and fields should be managed by Django.
+Therefore the management by Django modifies SFDC only if it is explicitly enabled in the Django model and also in Salesforce administration, to prevent a mistake that some part of the database is managed unitentionally.

+TODO: check of permissions is not yet implemented.

-If and only if you want to run migrations on a Salesforce database then create a permission set with the API name ``Django_Salesforce``.
-Assign that permission set also to the current user to can access data in new object types that will be created by Django.
+If and only if you want to run migrations on a Salesforce database then:_
+1) create a permission set with the API name ``Django_Salesforce``.
+2) Assign that permission set also to the current user to can access data in new object types that will be created by Django.

-Custom object in Salesforce that should be created and managed by Django must be marked by Meta: ``sf_managed = True``.
+3) Custom object in Salesforce that should be created and managed by Django must be marked by Meta: ``sf_managed = True``.
 Custom fields can be created also in standard objects or in other objects not managed by Django if a field is marked by a parameter ``sf_managed=True``.